wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### String

 > Throws `ValidationFailedException` if value is not string (only on non-null values).
+In default strategy empty string
+> is treated as null.

 Get nullable string value.